hellodword/github-dashboard-feed/README.md

 ## Usage

+Tested environments:

+- Firefox 143+
+- ViolentMonkey 2.31.0

+I’m not sure if it will run properly in other environments, but issues and PRs are welcome!

 1. Create a personal access token, select **All repositories**, no permissions required: [https://github.com/settings/personal-access-tokens/new](https://github.com/settings/personal-access-tokens/new)

 2. After installing the userscript, refresh the GitHub.
 Then, in the Violentmonkey toolbar, you’ll see the **Configure GitHub Token** menu — click it to configure.